oguzozgen/Page-Align-Center-ChromeExt/README.md

 # Page Align Center Chrome & Chromium Extension

-Making websites configurable center
+Making websites configurable center.
-And user can save with keywords about the URL
+Websites can be saved with keywords around the URL.
-I will work at background and work for selected websites.
+Extension will be working at background while surfing for selected websites.

 ![Center With Sliding](https://media.giphy.com/media/gFo5g1FoIbg21U7VcG/giphy.gif)